2 years ago

 Netflix is not only the darling of its fast-growing binge-watching global audience but also, it seems, of freelance subtitlers and translators looking for work.
-In a simple announcement posted on its website, Netflix said it is closing its subtitling and translation test platform and indexing system to future testing.
+In a simple announcement posted on its website, Netflix said it is closing its subtitling and translation test platform and indexing system to future testing. (update October 2018: here’s a more detailed analysis of why Hermes was shut down)

 “We have reached our capacity for each one of the language tests due to the rapid popularity and response from applicants from all over the world,” it explained.